ashinw/house-prj-pub/landscape/section-W-requirements.md

 ## Context

-Section W represents the frontyard for the property that leeds from the bottom on the property boundary to the area around the deck.
+Section W represents the frontyard for the property that leeds from the bottom of the property boundary to the area beside the deck.

 ![TO-BE landscape diagram](Landscape-TO-BE.svg)